ibm-cloud-architecture/terraform-openshift4-vcd/docs/airgap-cluster-setup.md

 #### Setting up mirror registry

-**NOTE**: If you have a mirror registry already setup  with the OCP images mirrored , in some other VCD by your team, then you can skip setting up the mirror registry and directly create the OCP cluster by following the instructions [Create the airgap cluster from bastion server](#create-the-airgap-cluster-from-bastion-server)
+**NOTE**: If you have a mirror registry already setup  with the OCP images mirrored , in some other VCD by your team, then you can skip setting up the mirror registry and directly create the OCP cluster by following the instructions [High Level Steps for setup cluster](../README.md#architecture)

 You need a mirror registry to mirror the OCP release images so it can be used to create the OCP cluster further.
 A simple registry setup instructions can be found [here](https://www.redhat.com/sysadmin/simple-container-registry).